USTakAssociation/playtak-api/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.

 ## Contributors
-Play tak is only possible due to the excellent work of the following contributors:
+PlayTak is only possible due to the excellent work of the following contributors:

 ||
 :----:|